-Niger’s population is highly dependent on agriculture but faces constant risks aggravated by climate change.
-The CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) West Africa Program set up the Kampa Zarma Climate-Smart Village (CSV) in Niger to test climate-smart agriculture (CSA) interventions.
+Niger’s population is highly dependent on agriculture, but faces constant risks aggravated by climate change.
+The CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) West Africa Program set up the climate-smart village (CSV) Kampa Zarma in Niger to test climate-smart agriculture (CSA) interventions.
 To engage the local community, these interventions were designed through a participatory diagnosis.
 CCAFS and World Agroforestry Centre (ICRAF) have documented the implications and successes of various CSA practices.
-These experiences were used by the World Bank to inform the design of its 7-year USD 111 million CSA project in Niger, aligned with the large government initiative ‘Nigeriens Nourish Nigeriens’.
+These experiences were used by The World Bank to inform the design of its 7-year USD 111 million CSA project in Niger, aligned with the large government initiative ‘Nigeriens Nourish Nigeriens’.

 Niger is one of the most food insecure countries of the world, with two-thirds of its surface covered by desert and no border at the sea.
 Agricultural production is the principle source of livelihood for over 80% of Nigeriens, according to the World Bank, but it faces constant risks of droughts, floods, pests and diseases.
 These risks are exacerbated by climate change, so it is of vital importance for Niger’s population to increase the resilience and productivity of its agriculture.